sibellavia/sibellavia.github.io/content/lemon/documentation.md

 ## 1. Overview

-Lemon is a modern, general-purpose web server written in Rust.
+Lemon is a general-purpose web server written in Rust.
 It leverages asynchronous I/O with [Tokio](https://github.com/tokio-rs/tokio), [Hyper](https://github.com/hyperium/hyper) HTTP library, and [Rustls](https://github.com/rustls/rustls) for TLS support.
 The primary design goals are simplicity, efficiency, and ease of configuration.

 ## 2. Features